 Pulse Room is an interactive installation featuring one to three hundred clear incandescent light bulbs, 300 W each and hung from a cable at a height of three metres.
 The bulbs are uniformly distributed over the exhibition room, filling it completely.
 An interface placed on a side of the room has a sensor that detects the heart rate of participants.
 When someone […]

 Styrofoam balls hung from classroom ceiling representing the epicenters (location), magnitudes (diameter and color), and depths (length of the string) of a series of simulated earthquakes in a fifth grade classroom.
 Source: Tom Moher (2006) Embedded Phenomena: Supporting Science Learning with Classroom-sized Distributed Simulations.

 Dutch artist Peter Jansen creates sculptures of moving characters by merging successive snapshots into a single monolithic object.
 These are not physical visualizations as they do not display data, but the technique could certainly inspire the creation of physical visualizations for complex temporal data.
 The idea of merging time slices is reminiscent of the pioneering work of Étienne-Jules Marey in the 1880s on chronophotography.
-Also see this survey of […]
+Also see our entry on […]

 Large-scale physical density models where plywood forms represent the populations of 12 of the world’s major urban centres.
 Made by a team of designers and architects led by Professor Richard Burdett.
 Source: Eliza Williams (2007) Global Cities at Tate Modern.
 Right photo by Stefan Geens.